Banking in ancient Rome: Argentarii

 The argentarii provided numerous services, such as providing loans, holding money, circulating money, exchanging currency, providing credit at auctions, and determining the quality and material of currency.
 They were also entrusted with paying off debts.
 Their powers would expand to include almost all forms of financial transactions.
 Despite this, their primary goal was to exchange foreign currency for Roman currency.
 Typically the clients of this group were not wealthy, as the upper class of ancient Rome had more secure methods of storing wealth.

 Another group known as the expectores were tasked with keeping financial records, including those of the argentarii.
-The argentarii were likely founded around the 4th century BCE.
+The argentarii were likely founded around the 4th century BC.
 When they were established, they likely only functioned as a replacement for the previous Greek trapezitai and their abilities were likely limited to money-handling.
-By the 1st century BCE they were capable of providing credit.
-They disappeared from the historical record for around 70 to 80 years after 250 CE for unknown reasons.
+By the 1st century BC they were capable of providing credit.
+They disappeared from the historical record for around 70 to 80 years after 250 AD, for unknown reasons.

 Mensarii

 The mensarii were state-appointed public bankers.
 Usually they were appointed during periods of poverty or war.
 Their goal was to prevent social unrest and help the plebeians overcome debt and economic hardships.
 This organization was established in 352 BCE to combat high levels of debt as a five-man commission known as the quinqueviri mensarii.
 They accomplished this by providing the population access to public services and loans as well as managing the circulation of currency.

-This group would evolve into the triumviri mensarii in 216 BCE.
+This group evolved into the triumviri mensarii in 216 BCE.
 This was a commission of only three people, but performed the same duties as the previous organization.
 These two groups could perform similar functions to the argentarii, such as money holding and assaying currency.

 Coactores

 The coactores collected and gave money to their employers.
-They were used by the argentarii for this function since the 1st century BCE, and they disappeared from the historical record after the 2nd century CE.
+They were used by the argentarii for this function since the 1st century BC.
+They disappeared from the historical record after the 2nd century AD.
 This organization was distinct from the argentarii.

 There was another group in ancient Rome known as the coactores argentarii, who were responsible for depositing money and collecting debts at auctions.
-Neither of these groups provided credit to companies, nor did they grant loans to finance consumption; although they granted short-term commercial loans.
+Neither of these groups provided credit to companies, nor did they grant loans to finance consumption, although they granted short-term commercial loans.